Sfeir/sfeirschool-react/README.md

 ### Day 1

-- Intro JSX, Elements, Components as functions, Props
+### Intro JSX, Elements, Components as functions, Props

-- Do not show advanced composition yet
+Do not show advanced composition yet

 - ex01 - HandsOn (JSX and props)
   only use function

-- Intro Component composition, Component Tree, Elements as Props, Children
+### Component composition, Component Tree, Elements as Props, Children

+Components/Functions as values => prefer lambda notation as of now Component Tree != Flow of Props -> Elements as Props (Children are just that) Do not show Components / factories as Props yet

 - ex02 - Components (composition and children)

+### Local State and Simple Events

+Events, Syntheticevents - just a callback (nothing special here) Class Components, this binding, What's an element anyway -> the class is just a representation
+-> hooks FTW - a gentle introduction

-* ex03 - Local state and clicks (get interactive)
+- ex03 - Local state and clicks (get interactive)

+### Lists, Conditional rendering, more about children

+- ex04 - Conditional, Lists (show 'em all)
   -> carousel with arbitrary children

-* ex04 - Conditional, Lists (show 'em all)
+### Input / Refs

-* ex05 - Controlled Components - Input (search)
+- ex05 - Controlled Components - Input (search)
-* ex06 - Lifecycle and Effects (async ftw)
+- ex06 - Lifecycle and Effects (async ftw)

-* ???? - refs, instances and the DOM
+- ???? - refs, instances and the DOM

 ### Day 2